alexfox246/Customer-Churn-Analysis/README.md

 Customers in their first year of subscribing churn at a rate of 47.44%.

 #### - Payment method strongly influences churn
-Manual payment methods (especially electronic check) adds friction and correlates with churn.
+Manual payment methods (especially electronic check) add friction and correlates with churn.
 Shifting customers to automatic payment methods is a low-cost, high-impact retention strategy.

 #### - Contract type is a significant single predictor of churn
-Customers on month to month contracts churn at a rate of 42.71%
+Customers on month-to-month contracts churn at a rate of 42.71%

 #### - Combined churn analysis shows that churn is driven by multiple overlapping risk factors, not single variables
-Month to month + high monthly charges = 52.15%
+Month-to-month + high monthly charges = 52.15%
-Month to month + medium monthly charges = 42.15%
+Month-to-month + medium monthly charges = 42.15%
 New customers paying via electronic check = 61.96%

 ## Business recommendations
 ### 1. Targeted retention for month‑to‑month customers
-Month-to-month customers churn at a rate of 42.71% making them the third single highest risk group.
+Month-to-month customers churn at a rate of 42.71% making them the third-highest single risk group.
 These customers have no commitment barrier and can leave at any time.
 Recommended actions:
 - Introduce contract-upgrade incentives, such as discounted first-year pricing or added service benefits like free installations or service add-ons.
 - Offer loyalty rewards for switching to annual or two-year contracts.